 If the file specified for file-url does not exist, the system creates the file before saving the configuration.
-If neither the all keyword nor a member device is specified, the system saves the configuration to the master.
+If neither the all keyword nor an MPU slot is specified, the system saves the configuration to the master.

 If the backup or main keyword is not specified, the main keyword applies.